gitter-badger/hibbitts-design-org/pages/blog/2015-11-13-a-few-thoughts-about-flat-file-cms/post.md

     'twitter:card' : summary
     'twitter:site' : @hibbittsdesign
-    'twitter:title' : A Few Thoughts About Flat-file CMS's 'twitter:description' : A collection of a few recent tweets about flat-file CMS's.
+    'twitter:title' : A Few Thoughts About Flat-file CMS's 'twitter:description' : A collection of a few recent thoughts about flat-file CMS's.
 ---

 _But first, what does the term 'flat-file CMS' mean?
 In a nutshell, content is stored as individual text files rather than in a database._